jabezborja/henyo/README.md

 Henyo is an esoteric programming language inspired from Brainf*ck, an esoteric programming language too.

 # Getting started
 Try to run Henyo first.
 No framework.
 No other download.
 No gotchas.
 Just clone and run it.
-Henyo is create from raw Python 3.
+Henyo is created from raw Python 3.

 To run Henyo:
 `py henyo.py`